lexi-lambda/lexi-lambda.github.io/_src/resume.md

 ## AWS

-In large part because I like to stay as far away from “operations” as I possibly can, I’ve gotten pretty good at understanding how to safely and reliably deploy infrastructure on AWS in a way that won’t ever require me to `ssh` into a production box.
-Most notably, I’m knowledgable in creating *software-defined architecture*, architecture that can be tracked in version control, reliably replicated as necessary, and hooked together to coordinate between independent subsystems.
+I like to stay as far away from ops as I possibly can, so (perhaps ironically) I’ve gotten pretty good at understanding how to safely and reliably deploy infrastructure on AWS in a way that won’t ever require me to `ssh` into a production box.
+Most notably, I’m knowledgable in creating *software-defined architecture*, architecture that can be tracked in version control, reliably replicated as necessary, and composed together to achieve coordination between independent subsystems.

 ## JavaScript

 I am an expert in both JavaScript-the-language and the JavaScript front-end ecosystem.
-It’s not my favorite technology in the world, but knowing the language and its tools is pretty important for building modern web applications, even if you decide to use a compile-to-JS language, instead.
-I know *all* of the language, good parts and bad, and I have experience working with Backbone, Angular, React, Babel, Webpack, Browserify, Gulp, Mocha, Ramda, and most of the rest of the JS frontend soup.
+It’s not my favorite technology, but knowing the language and its tools is pretty important for building modern web applications, even if you decide to use a compile-to-JS language.
+I know *all* of the language, good parts and bad, and I have experience working with React, Redux, Backbone, Angular, Babel, Webpack, Browserify, Gulp, Mocha, Ramda, and most of the rest of the JS frontend soup.

 [curly-fn]: https://github.com/lexi-lambda/racket-curly-fn